 National Diabetes Audit

 The National Diabetes Audit (NDA) is the largest annual clinical audit in the world, integrating data from both primary and secondary care sources, making it the most comprehensive audit of its kind.
 The NDA is currently closed for submissions.
-Details for the 2013-2014 audit will be confirmed in September 2014.

 What does it measure?